Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

+Due to the proximity of NbSe$_2$ to the phase transition point, it is expected that an external perturbation can cause a critical system to drift to different regions of the phase diagram.
+In particular, increasing a superconducting proximity effect $\bar \Delta$ would push the system toward the superconducting gapped region.
+This can be verified as shown in Fig. \ref{fig:fig3}(c) where it can be seen that ramping up the superconducting proximity pushes the system that originally has a correlated gap towards a superconducting gap.
+While this is shown for reduced range in Fig.~\ref{fig:fig3}(c), the very same mechanism applies in a broader range of $L$ and $\Delta$.
+We have verified that the same behavior remains qualitatively unchanged upon increasing the number of orbitals considered in the many-body Hamiltonian (shown in the SI).

+It is well-known that 2H-NbSe$_2$ exhibits charge-density wave order at low temperatures and the presence of Ising-type spin-orbit coupling might also have an effect on the observed behaviour \cite{Xi2015,PhysRevLett.92.086401,PhysRevLett.125.106101,Xi2015Nano,delaBarrera2018}.
+However, by using a more detailed model incorporating these two effects (see SI), we can demonstrate that the observed phenomenology is a genuine Coulomb effect.
+Ising spin-orbit coupling leads to momentum dependent spin splitting in the Brillouin zone.
+As this perturbation respects time-reversal symmetry, it does not have a detrimental impact on spin-singlet superconducting state.
+Ising SOC will also not impact the Coulomb electronic interactions, as the momentum-dependent exchange splitting does not change the underlying atomic nature of the orbitals, which is the one that ultimately determines the strength of the local and non-local interactions.

+The NbSe$_2$ charge density wave gives rise to band folding and splitting, yet maintaining the system metallic.
+Even though the low energy states now become modulated in space following the CDW profile, the repulsive Coulomb interactions are not qualitatively affected.
+This is rationalized from the fact that electronic repulsion is an atomic property associated to the Wannier states, and thus again independent on larger scale structural reconstructions.
+The CDW also does not substantially impact the mechanism for superconductivity, since such reconstruction does not break time-reversal symmetry, the relevant symmetry that could strongly impact the spin-singlet superconducting state.

-We now check this proximity-induced phase transition experimentally by comparing the spectra of different critical islands with different respective distances to a big superconducting layer, probing whether the superconducting proximity effect transforms the correlated gap into a superconducting one.
-We start by quantifying the proximity effect in the NbSe$_2$/HOPG-system as shown in Figs.~\ref{fig:fig4}a-c.
-Measuring d$I$/d$V$ spectra close to a SC NbSe$_2$ shows a proximity-induced gap on HOPG and tracking the spectral evolution allows us to estimate the decay length.
-Measuring the zero bias conductance from Fig.~\ref{fig:fig4}c as a function of the distance from the NbSe$_2$ island edge yields $\xi \approx 7$ nm.
+\textbf{Proximity induced quantum phase transition.} Based on the previous results, we check this proximity-induced phase transition experimentally by comparing the spectra of different critical islands with different respective distances to a big superconducting island, probing whether the superconducting proximity effect transforms the correlated gap into a superconducting one.
+We start by quantifying the proximity effect in the NbSe$_2$/HOPG-system as shown in Figs.~\ref{fig:fig4}(a-c).
+Measuring d$I$/d$V$ spectra close to a SC NbSe$_2$ shows a proximity-induced gap on HOPG and tracking the spatial evolution allows us to estimate the decay length.
+Fitting the spatially dependent d$I$/d$V$ in Fig.~\ref{fig:fig4}(b) to Dynes equation, we extract the gap as a function of the distance from the NbSe$_2$ island edge (Fig.~\ref{fig:fig4}(c)).
+An exponential fitting of Dynes gap with distance yields $\xi \approx 7$ nm (see SI).